Remove JFrog CLI Server Configurations

 Recover After Removing the Active Server

-If you removed the currently active server, another server must become the default before CLI commands target a platform.
+If you removed the currently active server, another server must become the default before JFrog CLI commands target a platform.

 To set a different server as the active default: